Horses Painting | Exclusive Works | Alessio Cacciatore

 Which subject should I choose for a beginner rider?

-For a young rider in training, choose inspiring compositions: thoroughbreds galloping in golden light, white horses in soft compositions, noble and approachable equestrian portraits.
-Avoid overly technical subjects (complex show jumping, high-level competition scenes) that might intimidate rather than motivate.
-The 60x40 cm format is ideal for a young rider's bedroom, in plexiglass for everyday durability.
+For a young rider in training, favor inspiring compositions: a thoroughbred galloping in golden light, a white horse in a soft composition, a noble and approachable equestrian portrait.
+Avoid overly technical subjects (complex show jumping, high-level competition scenes) which can intimidate rather than motivate.
+The 60x40 cm format is ideal for a young rider's room, in plexiglass for everyday durability.

 Is a horse painting suitable for a man?

 Absolutely.
-The horse has no particular gender dimension in decoration.
-Powerful equestrian compositions (rearing horses, wild galloping scenes, black and gold portraits) particularly appeal to men who enjoy riding, hunting, racing, or are simply passionate about animal nobility.
+The horse has no particular gendered dimension in decoration.
+Powerful equestrian compositions (rearing horses, wild galloping scenes, black and gold portraits) particularly appeal to men who enjoy riding, hunting, racing, or simply have a passion for animal nobility.
 A decoration perfectly suited for masculine offices, characterful libraries, and classic-style living rooms.

-Center the painting at approximately 1.50 meters from the floor, which is average eye level.
+Center the painting at about 1m50 from the floor, which is average eye level.
 For equestrian portraits, pay attention to the animal's gaze direction: it's best if the gaze naturally meets that of the viewer entering the room.
 Above a sofa or headboard, leave 20 to 30 cm between the top of the furniture and the bottom of the frame for balanced visual harmony.

 Are your paintings delivered ready to hang?

 Yes.
-The canvas is delivered stretched on its frame, with hooks attached to the back.
+The canvas is delivered stretched on its frame, with hangers attached to the back.
 The plexiglass is delivered with its invisible hanging system.
 In both cases, installation takes less than five minutes.

 How do I care for my horse painting?